 We research these questions both in collaboration with colleagues from the biophysical sciences, in NRI and beyond, and in projects we design and lead ourselves.
 In both cases we make a distinctive contribution by bringing to bear our first-hand knowledge of rural societies across the developing world, and an interdisciplinary orientation.

 NRI research in Development Studies is broad in scope, and is carried out in conjunction with other Research Groups, and especially with and through the work we do under our Development Programmes, which integrate research, advisory and consultancy work.
 More detail on these programmes can be found on our Development Programmes pages:

 - Climate Change, Agriculture and Natural Resources: we research how rural poor people in developing countries are impacted by climate change, how they can adapt to it and how they can be helped to adapt, and how they can realise the co-benefits, and avoid the negative impacts, of climate change mitigation policies.

-- Equitable Trade and Responsible Business: we explore whether and how trade and private sector initiatives are able to enhance the incomes, livelihoods and environments of smallholders and workers, but also how such schemes are governed and what the broader implications are for world trade in agricultural and other commodities.
+- Sustainable Trade and Responsible Business: we explore whether and how trade and private sector initiatives are able to enhance the incomes, livelihoods and environments of smallholders and workers, but also how such schemes are governed and what the broader implications are for world trade in agricultural and other commodities.